 26. What is the formula for alveolar minute ventilation?

-pH has an effect of Hemoglobin’s affinity for oxygen.
-A low pH shifts the HbO2 curve to the RIGHT and a HIGH pH shifts the curve to the left.
+A low pH shifts the HbO2 curve to the right, and a high pH shifts the curve to the left.

-28. What is the majority of the oxygen in the body carried in?
+28. How is the majority of the oxygen in the body carried?

-29. What is the normal Methemoglobin % reading?
+29. What is the normal methemoglobin percentage reading?